Project Management Processes

 Project initiation is the starting point of any project.
-In this process, all the activities related to wining a project in, takes place.
+In this process, all the activities related to winning a project takes place.
 Usually, the main activity of this phase is the pre-sale.

 During the requirements gathering activity, all the client requirements are gathered and analysed for implementation.
-In this activity, negotiations may take place to change certain requirements or remove certain requirements all together.
+In this activity, negotiations may take place to change certain requirements or remove certain requirements altogether.

 Usually, project initiation process ends with requirements sign-off.